For adults with melanoma after it and the affected lymph nodes have been removed by surgery to help prevent it from coming back

-OPDIVO® (nivolumab) is a prescription medicine used to treat people with a type of skin cancer called melanoma to help prevent melanoma from coming back after it and lymph nodes that contain cancer have been removed by surgery.
+OPDIVO® (nivolumab) is a prescription medicine used to treat adults with a type of skin cancer called melanoma to help prevent melanoma from coming back after it and lymph nodes that contain cancer have been removed by surgery.

 It is not known if OPDIVO is safe and effective in children younger than